 Remove waste materials, debris and rubbish from the site daily and legally dispose off-site.

 [Edit the following classes to meet project requirements.
 Keep in mind that the majority of projects inside the UIHC Facilities will be class III or class IV.
-Delete “Classes” below that are not needed.
+For classes that are not used, note NOT APPLICABLE next to article header.
 Coordinate and select temporary partition type.]

 STANDARD OPERATION PROCEDURES FOR CLASS I AREAS